4RE5group/virtualArch/README.md

 ## TODO list
 - [x] Add memory mapping for a simple graphic interface
 - [x] Add memory mapping for keyboard input
+- [ ] Add other periferals like sound card and mouse
 - [ ] Make the js code a whole package
 - [ ] Create a simple game on this architecture